 Encourage your team to highlight habits, projects or tasks that were achieved by those who fly under the radar.
 Not only with this hone their leadership skills, it further develops a sense of empathy within the team.

 Try: Host a brainstorm when your survey shows low metrics, and encourage direct input from the team.
 Take advantage of the brilliant minds in your company to find a solution.

 With all that’s happening in the world, it’s crucial to keep your team’s motivation and engagement high.
-Employee appreciation takes time and effort, and it may feel like something that can be skipped during busy, stressful times, but it’s well worth the effort.
+Employee appreciation takes time and effort.
+Use these tips and refer to the recognition guide to boost employee appreciation in no time.